Club Projects & Events

 We have our meeting at 7:00 pm in the Sheridan Community Center, 680 Lebo Blvd in Bremerton.
 The facility is open at 6:30.
-This happens on the second Wednesday of the month September thru June.
+This happens on the third Tuesday of the month September thru June.
 We hold a raffle each meeting and have food at every other meeting, (pizza).
 We also have guest speakers visit throughout the year.
 Guests are always welcome.

 The Kitsap Poggie Club also annually conducts and or supports: